-What is the difference between bare tube and finned tube?
+What is the difference between a bare tube and a finned tube?

 What is the difference between bare tube and finned tube